It's the best iPhone XR Black Friday deal so far - 100GB data for £36 per month

 We wondered how much of a battleground iPhone XR deals would prove this Black Friday.
 Well Mobiles.co.uk has effectively called a halt to the fighting early, with this stonker of a tariff for Black Friday on Vodafone.

 There's no need to restrict yourself on allowances with this XR deal.
 You get a MASSIVE 100GB of data to play with every month and unlimited everything else. £36 per month payments for such a lot of data (and such a new phone) is entirely reasonable in our view.
-Put it this way, the same tariff was £28 per month more expensive earlier today.
-And you don't even have to splash a wedge upfront to get hold of it - there's fifty pound charge at the start.
+Put it this way, the same tariff was £28 per month more expensive earlier today and with a greater upfront cost.
+And as of midnight this morning even the upfront cost to reduced to zero..

 The best iPhone XR deals of Black Friday 18 so far: